HD-Tomo: High-Definition Tomography

 36 (2014), pp. C524-C546.

-To appear in International Journal of Computer Vision.
+International Journal of Computer Vision, published online 2019.

 Refereed Conference Proceedings